BestTimesToVisit.com Logo

 Cost:Free!

-Electric Scooters and E-Bikes
+Electric Scooters and E-bikes

 Cost:Typically charged per minute, with unlock fees.
-Expect around €0.20-€0.30 per minute after an initial unlock fee of €1-€2.
+Expect to pay around €0.20-€0.40 per minute after an initial unlock fee of €1-€2.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.